HomeNews & InfoFan FictionMessage BoardLinksEmail

 "Teal'c told me that I visited him in his dreams after the Jaffa massacre, when he was trying to keep himself and Bra'tac alive with just the one symbiote."

 Sam nodded.
 "There was no one there to help him.
-He was alone, except for Bra'tac, who was also dying."
+He was alone, except for Bra'tac, who was unconscious most of the time."
 Sam took his other hand.
 "Daniel, I really believe that, if it had just been me there in that place, if the rest of SG-1 hadn't been there as well, you would have come to me.
 You wouldn't have let me die alone."

 "Sam, if I could have stopped what happened—"